Thiha2020/DreamPC/README.md

 # DreamPC
 PC system builder guide form page build with html  and CSS.
-This website is for learning purpose.
-So, if you have any ided or suggest please comment me.
+This website is for improve my htm and css skills thant I have learnt.
+So, if you have any idea or suggest please guide me.